ctrlaltdeleon/infinitygauntlet/time/journal-2020.md

   - Open terminal.
   - Change location to the address location, but one folder up.
   - To check contents use `ls -la`.
-  - Make a back-up via `cp %FILE-NAME%.VDI %BACK-UP-FILE-NAME%.VDI`.
+  - Make a back-up via `cp %%FILE-NAME%%.VDI %%BACK-UP-FILE-NAME%%.VDI`.
-  - Resize the file `vboxmanage modifyhd %FILE-NAME%.VDI --resize 100000`
+  - Resize the file `vboxmanage modifyhd %%FILE-NAME%%.VDI --resize 100000`
     - 100000 is approximately 100 gigabytes.
   - Highlight virtual machine in `VirtualBox`.
   - Go to settings.